Thurler/touhou-labyrinth-2-speedrun/enemy/alayavijnana.md

 Since we have access to overlevelled Yukari and Yuyuko, the fight boils down to the following script:

 * Yukari spams Ran Yakumo+
-* Yuyuko uses Ghostly Butterfly twice, then Saigyouji Flawless Nirvana
+* Yuyuko uses Ghostly Butterfly and Regular Attack, then Saigyouji Flawless Nirvana

 [Back to index page](../index.md)